khueue/ducc/report/ass4/report_ass4.md

     cat suite/quiet/rtl/r01.c | lexer | parser | analyzer | translator

-If the source file is semantically correct, the analyzer will simply echo the abstract syntax tree, as given by the parser, to standard output.

 If the translator encounters an error, it will print a error message to standard output and stop evaluation.
 Otherwise, if successful, the translator will output the RTL code to standard output.